christianalfoni/reactx/docs/02_pattern_protected_state.md

 }
 ```

-In this examople the state exposed to components are all protected regardless, but `State` is still allowed to mutate the `Counter` state.
+In this example the state exposed to components are all protected regardless, but `State` is still allowed to mutate the `Counter` state.